the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### Sneak peeks to elevate the conversation
 My favorite interviews gave me **context ahead of time**, allowing me to quickly plan my approach before the actual meeting.

-For example, for one interview, I was emailed a doc describing the general ML problem to be solved, giving me time to brainstorm before live coding in front of an audience with a ticking clock.
+For one interview, I was emailed a doc 15 minutes in advance describing the general ML problem to be solved, giving me time to brainstorm before live coding in front of an audience and ticking clock.

 This was a genuinely enjoyable experience, so much so that I kept coding well after the interview ended.